asteriogonzalez/resume/README.md

 - The checkpoint is stored in compressed pickle format
 - Checkpoints preserve numpy random state to guarantee the same results as if the process will not be interrupted
 - Checkpoints are stored in '.checkpoints/' hidden folder by default.
-- checkpoints will be discarded if las update is beyond of CACHE_EXPIRE by default.
+- Checkpoints will be discarded if las update is beyond of CACHE_EXPIRE by default.
-- checkpoints store all basic types and numpy types by default.
+- Checkpoints store all basic types and numpy types by default.
 - The code is in alpha version, any comment of pull request is welcome.

 ## Install